metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_filesystem_v1_manifest.md

 - `enabled` (Boolean) Enabled whether this filesystem is mirrored or not
 - `peers` (Attributes) Peers represents the peers spec (see [below for nested schema](#nestedatt--spec--mirroring--peers))
-- `snapshot_retention` (Attributes List) Retention is the retention policy for a snapshot schedule One path has exactly one retention policy.
-A policy can however contain multiple count-time period pairs in order to specify complex retention policies (see [below for nested schema](#nestedatt--spec--mirroring--snapshot_retention))
+- `snapshot_retention` (Attributes List) Retention is the retention policy for a snapshot scheduleOne path has exactly one retention policy.A policy can however contain multiple count-time period pairs in order to specify complex retention policies (see [below for nested schema](#nestedatt--spec--mirroring--snapshot_retention))
 - `snapshot_schedules` (Attributes List) SnapshotSchedules is the scheduling of snapshot for mirrored filesystems (see [below for nested schema](#nestedatt--spec--mirroring--snapshot_schedules))

 <a id="nestedatt--spec--mirroring--peers"></a>